Account Abstraction Security Pyramid

 At Braavos, we believe that security should be evaluated not only by its capacity to resist attacks but also by its ease of adoption and the extent to which it protects users from their own mistakes.

-Regrettably, in the world of truly decentralized and self-custodial cryptocurrencies, there hasn’t been sufficient emphasis on providing a user-friendly onboarding experience.
-Generally speaking, this sphere is quite unforgiving when it comes to user errors.
+Regrettably, in the world of truly decentralized and self-custodial crypto, there hasn’t been sufficient emphasis on providing a user-friendly onboarding experience.
+Generally speaking, current products are quite unforgiving when it comes to user errors.
 A single mistake can result in the permanent loss of funds with no chance of recovery.

-Most individuals who have engaged with cryptocurrencies would concur that the user experience still has much room for improvement.
-The current crypto landscape is overly complex, placing a substantial burden on users and demanding that they grasp a myriad of intricate technical concepts.
+Most individuals who have engaged with crypto would concur that the user experience still has much room for improvement.
+The current crypto landscape is overly complex, placing a substantial burden on users and demanding that they grasp myriad highly technical concepts.

 However, the focus on decentralization, which we value greatly, presents significant challenges.
-In contrast to the traditional web2 world, where a centralized server can enhance the user experience, the decentralized world demands that we work harder and develop new, innovative approaches to provide a good user experience.
+In contrast to the traditional web2 world, where relying on a centralized server can enhance the user experience, the decentralized world demands that we work harder and develop new, innovative approaches to provide a good UX.

 Authentication Types